ABOUT US

 -

-To champion systemic change through our collective resources, ensuring that equity is positioned at the forefront of institutional practice and national higher education policy.
+To champion systemic change through our collective resources, ensuring that equity is positioned at the forefront of institutional practice and national higher education policy;

 OUR HISTORY